 - If you’re outdoors, move your dog into the shade.

 - If you’re indoors, move him to a place with air conditioning or put him in front of a fan.
-The air flow will help him to cool himself.
+The air flow will help his body cool down.

-- Put him in a bath, pour, or gently hose cool water on him.
-Ice packs shouldn’t be used because you can over-cool him.
+- Put him in a lukewarm bath, or pour or gently hose cool water on him.
+(Ice packs shouldn’t be used because you can over-cool him.)

 - Provide him with some water, but don’t allow him to drink to the point of vomiting.

 - Massage him gently and flex his legs to encourage circulation.

 - When your dog recovers from the heat stroke, schedule a thorough examination with your veterinarian to rule out organ damage.

 It’s disappointing to have your plans thwarted by the weather.
 But no activity is worth risking your pet’s health!
 Dehydration and heat stroke in dogs are serious conditions that no pet owner wants to face.

 When it’s too warm to safely play outside, find yourself a fan and enjoy a nice nap together.